arrowhead-f/client-adapter-qt/README.md

 > Remarks:
 > - 1B), 1C) is actually the same step.
 In both cases the certificate authority verifies the certificates (invoked by onboarding controller). _Currently_ the onboarding controller tries to verify the certificate itself and will let almost everything through.
 > - 1\) There is a clear separation between authentication (1A or 1B) and method of onboarding.
-Either the client lets the onboarding controller create a certificate signing request (CSR) or the client needs to provide a CSR.
+> Either the client lets the onboarding controller create a certificate signing request (CSR) or the client needs to provide a CSR.
 > - 3\) If the onboarding controller generates the CSR, then the resulting certificate will have an additional part in the commonName denominating the certificate type: "\<XXX>.onboarding.testCloud2.aitia.arrowhead.eu".
-Such a certificate will not be arrowhead compliant and only be accepted during the onboarding procedure by the device registry.
+> Such a certificate will not be arrowhead compliant and only be accepted during the onboarding procedure by the device registry.
-This will be even reflected in future through the validity date of the certificate.
+> This will be even reflected in future through the validity date of the certificate.
 In future, the onboarding and device certificates will have a very short validity.
 > - 5\) This time the result certificate is arrowhead compliant and accepted everywhere. “systemName”=”myDataGateway”, “commonName”=”myDataGateway.testCloud2.aitia.arrowhead.eu”
->- 	The regular register methods of the Device and System Registries can be used by the clients/devices if they possess the required onboarding/device cert already, but they don’t need any new cert in the response.
+> - The regular register endpoints (in contrast to the onboarding endpoints) of the Device and System Registries can be used by the clients/devices if they possess the required onboarding/device cert already, but they don’t need any new cert in the response.
->    - With the onboarding certificate, the client may unregister its device.
-It can not register its device because it would not be able to contact the next system.
-For registering its device, it needs a device certificate (or an arrowhead compliant certificate).
->    - Similarly, with the device certificate, the client may unregister its system.
-It can not register its system because it would not be able to contact the next system.
-For registering its system, it needs a (arrowhead compliant) system certificate.
->-	The certificates used in the procedure are “client certificates” according to the definition given here: https://github.com/arrowhead-f/core-java-spring/tree/development#certificates
+> -	The certificates used in the procedure are “client certificates” according to the definition given [here](https://github.com/arrowhead-f/core-java-spring/#certificates)
 >    - Exception: If the onboarding controller or device registry creates the CSR on behalf of the client, the resulting certificate will not be compliant with that definition.
-The idea behind this is that such a certificate is only valid for onboarding and is not to be trusted by any other system in arrowhead.
+> The idea behind this is that such a certificate is only valid for onboarding and is not to be trusted by any other systems in Arrowhead.

 ## Initialization